Fides: Secure and Scalable Asynchronous DAG Consensus via Trusted Components: Ordering Layer

-Conclusively, by leveraging all these TEE-assisted services, \sysname achieves a better fault tolerance (\ie, tolerating up to $f$ Byzantine faults in an $n=2f+1$ setting) and enables more frequent commitments, which is especially advantageous in large scale system.
-As demonstrated in Lemma \ref{lm:adversary_commit} and Lemma \ref{lm:random_commit} in \secref{sec:security_analysis}, \sysname is expected to commit a vertex leader every three rounds in the DAG with random message delays and every six rounds under an asynchronous adversary.
+\sysname achieves better fault tolerance (\ie, tolerating $f$ faults in an $n{=}2f{+}1$ setting) and enhanced scalability, with safety and liveness formally proven in \apxref{app:correctproof}.
+The appendix~\cite{fides_appendix} establishes that \sysname can expect to commit a leader vertex approximately every \textbf{four} rounds under random message delays, and every \textbf{eight} rounds under an asynchronous adversary.